Cray-HPE/docs-csm/upgrade/1.2/Stage_0_Prerequisites.md

 Perform these steps to update `customizations.yaml`:

-## Update customizations.yaml

-Perform these steps to update customizations.yaml:

  1. Prepare work area

      If you manage customizations.yaml in an external Git repository (as recommended), then clone a local working tree.